Key Link Building Statistics

 - 76% of SEOs are comfortable paying $300+ per link, with 47% willing to pay $500 or more.
 The market has shifted firmly toward premium quality.

-- 58% increased their link building budget in 2026 compared to 2025.
-Only 14% decreased spending.
+- 58% increased their budget in 2026 compared to 2025.
+Only 14% decreased their SEO budget for link acquisition.

 Methodology

 500 respondents surveyed in Q1 2026 via online questionnaire distributed across SEO communities, professional networks, and our client and partner base.
 Respondents include agency owners (32%), SEO specialists (27%), in-house marketers (21%), freelancers (15%), and others (5%).
 All data is self-reported.
+This survey is published annually as part of our state of link building series.

 Who's Doing the Link Building?